-An In-depth Look at How to Successfully Sell Into the NHS
+An In-Depth Look at How to Successfully Sell Into the NHS

 Unsurprisingly, many businesses want to offer their services and products to the NHS.
 Looking after the health and well-being of the UK population is expensive, and the private sector plays a significant role in its functioning.
 In 2021/22, £32.1bn was spent on procurement, which amounts to 17 per cent of day-to-day NHS spending.